Kronhyx/flexy/README.md

 ## Updating

-* This application use [WebpackEncoreBundle](https://symfony.com/doc/current/frontend/encore/installation.html#installing-encore-in-symfony-applications), after **add/change/remove** code in any css or js file you will need to stop and restar encore each time to generate the new assets:
+* This application use [WebpackEncoreBundle](https://symfony.com/doc/current/frontend/encore/installation.html#installing-encore-in-symfony-applications), after **add/change/remove** code in any css or js file you will need to stop and restart encore each time to generate the new assets:

      ```bash
      # compile assets once